 - ESAs are not obligated to wear vests or harnesses identifying them in public.
 However, we strongly recommend getting one.

 - There is no such thing as an emotional support animal certificate or registration!
-Any service that offers to certify your ESA is basically a scam; the certification is not recognized anywhere.
+Any service that offers to certify your ESA is more or less a scam; the certification is not recognized anywhere.
 Only an ESA letter as detailed below is accepted as evidence of your need for an emotional support animal.

 Where to Find a Suitable ESA!

 You can get an emotional support animal anywhere you would usually get an animal.
-Rescue shelters are full of loving cats, dogs, rabbits and more that are looking for a good home, and could make excellent ESAs.
+Rescue shelters are full of loving cats and dogs that are looking for a good home and could make excellent ESAs.
 You could also train a puppy or kitten from a young age to strengthen the human-animal bond.